arjunbahl/n/_posts/flutter app_v3.md

 Elon Musk
-Tony Stark- proactive, quick-thinker, fast talk, witty, smart solutions Matt Damon: "Martian"
+Tony Stark- proactive, quick-thinker, fast talk, witty, smart solutions Matt Damon: Martian
 Steve jobs- details; Have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary
 (Michael Fasbender- no shit given, people dislike him, insanely true/aware/honest to himself and follows his own heart/mind/intuition

 Ranbir Kapoor -Rockstar/YJHD;
 Aman - Rohit- Kal ho naa ho
-Shahrukh Khan: "KHNH, AIB(Spontaeneous), DDLJ, interviews-TED"
+Shahrukh Khan: KHNH, AIB(Spontaeneous), DDLJ, interviews-TED

 Hrithik Roshan (Arjun) ZNMD, Lakshay
-Daniel Craig: "Bond"
+Daniel Craig: Bond
-Tom Cruise: "Mission Impossible"
+Tom Cruise: Mission Impossible
-Sidharth Malhotra: "Student of the year, Shershaah-Yeh dil maange more- Teri maa ki" Richard Gere: "Lewis"
+Sidharth Malhotra: Student of the year, Shershaah-Yeh dil maange more- Teri maa ki Richard Gere: Lewis
 A Team
 Professor, Berlin, Tokyo
 Rocky balboa- world ain't no sunshine; not about how hard you hit its about how hard you can get hit and keep moving forward